sebjshaw/Deloton-Project/README.md

 ## Further Development

+### Email Alerts

 - Having a dedicated email address for sending heart rate exceeding limit email to a user's email that they have verified.

+### Tableau Dashboard

 - Age bin filter on Tableau dashboard for filtering specific ages of users, suggested bins could be: under 18s, 18-25, 25-35, 35-45, 45-55, over 55s
 - Perhaps adding in resistance dashboard onto Tableau dashboard
+- Parse through postcodes of users and have a map indicating where a current ride is happening or heat map of existing ride locations

+## Ways to Contribute

+1. Clone repo and create a new branch: ```bash $ git checkout https://github.com/alichtman/stronghold -b name_for_new_branch```

 ## Legacy Contributions